GEOGRAPHICAL LOCATION AND CLIMATE

 42% have completed their primary education, while 15% have completed a secondary education.
 There are primary and secondary public schools in all the major towns throughout the country and several private schools in the main centres.

-Namibia has several tertiary institutions, namely University of Namibia (UNAM), International University of Managment (IUM), Polytechnic of Namibia, two agricultural colleges and central and regional colleges of education.
+Namibia has several tertiary institutions, namely University of Namibia (UNAM), Namibia University of Science and Technology (NUST), International University of Management (IUM) two agricultural colleges and central and regional colleges of education.

 The Namibian Constitution makes provision for freedom of speech and expression, including freedom of the press and other media.
 In spite of its small population, Namibia has a varied and lively press, with thirteen newspapers.